 It is the responsibility of the buyers to prevent any material falling on the ground.

-The delivery of Scrap is Ex-factory (Maruti Suzuki India Ltd plants at Gurgaon).
+The delivery of Scrap is Ex-factory (Maruti Suzuki India Ltd - Gurgaon).
 It is the responsibility of the buyer to meet all the regulatory requirements after taking the delivery at MSIL .
 Any loss or damage caused to MSIL because of any unforeseen circumstances or any instance of license impoundment or like instances, the bidder shall be liable to reimburse the amount of losses directly related to or incidental to any such instances.

 Trucks loaded after close of Business hours (of SVR Deptt) will be invoiced on the next working day.
 Any detention charges for the trucks will have to be borne by the buyers.